Interested in coding, but don’t know where to start?

 Who can sign up for Ada Build Live?

-This program is open to those who identify as Black, Latine, Indigenous, Paciﬁc Islander, and Native Hawaiian who are generally interested in learning to code, or more speciﬁcally, want to strengthen their skills for the Ada application process.
+This program is open to those who are generally interested in learning to code, or more speciﬁcally, want to strengthen their skills for the Ada application process for Core program.
+We highly encourage women and gender-expansive adults who identify as Black, Latine, Indigenous, Paciﬁc Islander, and Native Hawaiian to apply.

 How often do these sessions take place?